minormakerslab/minormakerslab/about.md

 The ability to develop stimulating scenarios and use effective (material) storytelling techniques to build an argument for the future relevance, urgency and creative potential of their materials research, presented as part of an exhibition.

 ## Assessment information
 The course is structured into three domains, each existing of a foundational part (I) and an applied part (II).
-All parts are graded with various assignments (I) and portfolio assessments (II).
+All parts are graded with various assignments combined for one formative and one summative portfolio assessment.

-  * *Digital Craftsmanship I & II - 10 EC*
+  * *Digital Craftsmanship - 10 EC*
-  * *Materials Research & Documentation I & II - 10 EC*
+  * *Materials Research & Documentation - 10 EC*
-  * *Argumentation & Storytelling I & II - 10 EC*
+  * *Argumentation & Storytelling - 10 EC*

 ## Admission info
 This course is offered in semester 2 (February - July)